OSTYWISE/video_dubbing/README.md

 ## About

 This repository contains the code for video dubbing.
 But the main contribution of this repo is the AudioAligner architecture.

+## AudioAligner

 This architecture takes translated speech from Text-To-Speech model (Vocoder) and align it to original audio with speech.

-The model architecture is based on idea of weighted multiple loss as we have 2 goals:
+The model has 2 targets (weighted multiple loss) in order to:
-1. Align translated audio to original one.
+1. Align translated audio to original one (alignment, style, intonation, etc.)
-In theory it should also learn the style of speaking, all pauses, silence and intonation.
-2. Keep the information from audio as in translated text (great recognizable speech as output)
+2. Keep the information from the audio as in translated text (great recognizable speech as output)

-For the second problem I use the idea of distillation and train the model to return audios that could be transcribed to correct translated text with large trained Speech-To-Text model
+For the second problem I use the idea of distillation and train the model to return audios that could be transcribed (with STT model) to correct translated text.

-And unlike usual DL models, here we want the architecture to be perfectly overfitted (assuming that the weights of each cost function are chosen correctly).
-That is can either train a large model or apply an untrained model in a single-batch test style to the audio.
+Unlike conventional DL models, there are 2 options to get result:
+- Apply untrained model in a single-batch regime (overfitting is not bad)
+- Training a large model

 ## Work process